 - Last, thoughtfully consider your decision to bring along your pet.
 Not all animals are wedding-ready.
 Be aware of your pet’s comfort level around new people and don’t force them into anything you don’t think they’d be comfortable with.
 I love my dogs dearly, but bringing them to a wedding with 100+ people would be asking a lot of them.
 If your pet is used to crowds or a great addition to your busy celebration, then we are all for it!
 However, if it’s not in your pet’s best interest, create another way to honor them on your wedding day.
 We’ve seen everything from custom cake toppers with pet figurines included, to signature drinks named after the couples’ fur fam.
 Be creative!
 Or, if you’re as obsessed with your dog(s) as I am, do all of the above!

 Thank you for reading!
-I hope this was a helpful resource in your starting your Vermont wedding planning journey!
-If you’re interested in seeing more of / hearing more about my photography services, read the below blurb, visit my website, and/or fill out my contact form.
-Or if you simply enjoy my work, and want to follow along to peek at all of my wedding snaps and epic dog updates please say hello over on Instagram!
+I hope this was a helpful resource in your starting your Vermont wedding planning journey.
+If you’re interested in learning more about my photography services, read the below blurb, visit my website, and/or fill out my contact form.
+Or if you simply enjoy my work, and want to follow along please say hello over on Instagram!

 Hi!
 I’m Jenna.